+11) We have provided you with:
-- 14) We have provided you with: - a) Access to all information, of which we are aware, that is relevant to the preparation and fair presentation of the financial statements, such as records, documentation, and other matters, and all audit or relevant monitoring reports, if any, received from funding sources. - b) Additional information that you have requested from us for the purpose of the audit.

-- c) Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - d) Minutes of the meetings of Board of Commissioners or summaries of actions of recent meetings for which minutes have not yet been prepared. - 15) All material transactions have been recorded in the accounting records and are reflected in the financial statements and the schedule of expenditures of federal awards. - 16) We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 17) We have no knowledge of any fraud or suspected fraud that affects the entity and involves - a) Management, - b) Employees who have significant roles in internal control, or - c) Others where the fraud could have a material effect on the financial statements. - 18) We have no knowledge of any allegations of fraud or suspected fraud affecting the entity's financial statements communicated by employees, former employees, grantors, regulators, or others. - 19) We have no knowledge of any instances of noncompliance or suspected noncompliance with provisions of laws, regulations, contracts, or grant agreements, or abuse whose effects should be considered when preparing financial statements. - 20) We have disclosed to you all known actual or possible litigation, claims, and assessment whose effects should be considered when preparing the financial statements. - 21) We have disclosed to you the identity of the entity's related parties and all the related party relationships and transactions of which we are aware including any potential conflicts of interest. - 22) The entity has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - 23) We are responsible for compliance with the laws, regulations, and provisions of contracts and grant agreements applicable to us. - 24) We have identified and disclosed to you all instances that have occurred or are likely to have occurred of fraud and noncompliance with provisions of laws and regulations that we believe have a material effect on the financial statements or other financial data significant to the audit objectives, and any other instances that warrant the attention of those charged with governance. - 25) We have identified and disclosed to you all instances that have occurred or are likely to have occurred of noncompliance with provisions of contracts and grant agreements that we believe have a material effect on the determination of financial statement amounts or other financial data significant to the audit objectives. - 26) We have identified and disclosed to you all instances that have occurred or are likely to have occurred of abuse that could be quantitatively or qualitatively material to the financial statements or other financial data significant to the audit objectives.
+- a) Access to all information, of which we are aware, that is relevant to the preparation and fair presentation of the financial statements, such as records, documentation, and other matters, and all audit or relevant monitoring reports, if any, received from funding sources. - b) Additional information that you have requested from us for the purpose of the audit. - c) Unrestricted access to persons within the Authority from whom you determined it necessary to obtain audit evidence. - d) Minutes of the meetings of the Authority' Board of Commissioners or summaries of actions of recent meetings for which minutes have not yet been prepared. - 12)-Alt-material transactions have been recorded in the accounting records and are reflected in the financial statements and the schedule of expenditures of federal awards. - 13) We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 14) We have no knowledge of any fraud or suspected fraud that affects the Authority and involves- - Management, - Employees who have significant roles in internal control, or - Others where the fraud could have a material effect on the financial statements. - 15) We have no knowledge of any allegations of fraud or suspected fraud affecting the Authority's financial statements communicated by employees, former employees, regulators, or others. - 16) We have no knowledge of instances of noncompliance or suspected noncompliance with provisions of laws, regulations, contracts, or grant agreements, or abuse, whose effects should be considered when preparing financial statements, expect for those matters included in the Schedule of Findings and Questioned Costs. - 17) We have disclosed to you all known actual or possible litigation, claims, and assessments whose effects should be considered when preparing the financial statements. - 18) We have identified and disclosed to you all instances that have occurred or are likely to have occurred of fraud and noncompliance with provisions of laws and regulations that we believe have a material effect on the financial statements or other financial data significant to the audit objectives, and any other instances that warrant the attention of those charged with governance.

+- 19) We have identified and disclosed to you all instances that have occurred or are likely to have occurred of noncompliance with provisions of contracts and grant agreements that we believe have a material effect on the determination of financial statement amounts or other financial data significant to the audit objectives. - 20) We have identified and disclosed to you all instances that have occurred or are likely to have occurred of abuse that could be quantitatively or qualitatively material to the financial statements or other financial data significant to the audit objectives. - 21) GHURA is an exempt organization under Section 115 of the Internal Revenue Code.
+Any activities of which we are aware that would jeopardize the entity's tax-exempt status, and all activities subject to tax on unrelated business income or excise or other tax, have been disclosed to you.
+All required filings with tax authorities are up-to-date - 22) We have disclosed to you the identity of the Authority's related parties and all the related party relationships and transactions of which we are aware.